<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Federal Direct Student Loans

-1. Unsubsidized Federal Student Loans - A loan given in the student’s name that must be paid back.
+1. Unsubsidized Federal Student Loans are loans given in the student’s name that must be paid back.
 The government does not subsidize this loan, meaning the interest accrues while you are in college.
-You will begin paying back this loan 6 months after leaving college.
+You'll begin paying back this loan 6 months after leaving college.

-2. Subsidized Federal Student Loans - A loan given in the student's name that must be paid back.
-The Federal government pays the interest on subsidized loans while you are in college and then begins accruing interest 6 months after you leave college.
+2. Subsidized Federal Student Loans are loans given in the student's name that must be paid back.
+The federal government pays the interest on subsidized loans while you are in college and then begins accruing interest 6 months after you leave college.

-Neither subsidized or unsubsidized federal student loans require credit checks.
+Neither subsidized nor unsubsidized federal student loans require credit checks.
 Read more about these types of federal loans here.

 Parent Plus Loans

-Parent Plus Loans are offered to a parent, who must pass a credit check, when the financial aid package does not cover the full cost of college for a student.
+Parent Plus Loans are offered to a parent, who must pass a credit check when the financial aid package doesn't cover the full cost of college for a student.
 This can be a very risky way to pay for college and interest rates are higher than Direct Student Loans.

 Examples of Financial Aid Packages